dotnet/msbuild/documentation/design/security-metadata.md

 # Open questions
  * What to use as a replacement of the data to be redacted?
 (Randomized hash, fixed token, etc.)
  * Do we want to allow to supply custom replacement value for injectable redaction functionality?
 There would need to be very strong compeling reason, as this is easily suspectible to [log forging attack](https://owasp.org/www-community/attacks/Log_Injection)
+ * Balancing performance and accuracy - can we afford to not support arbitrary output of tasks?
+Otherwise we'd need to process all log events (similar experiments indicate 4 times slowdown of the build of mid-size project (Orchard)).
+On the other with explicit 'secret metadata' feature users might expect 100% correctness.
+Should we make this configurable as well (input data only vs all log entries)?
+Plus this might be suspectible to false positives (see above).

 # Links